How to get from Santa Marta to Palomino

 Its spectacular beaches and surrounding lush jungle make it the perfect destination for adventurous travellers and nature lovers.
 You can enjoy a variety of activities in Palomino like surfing, horseback riding on the beach and river tubing.
 It also has an ideal location, close to other popular destinations like Tayrona National Park, Santa Marta and Rioacha.

-2 ways to get from Santa Marta to Palomino
+What are the 2 ways to travel from Santa Marta to Palomino?

 Still looking for accommodation?
-Don't forget to check out our favourite places to stay in Palomino at the bottom of this page.
+Don't forget to check out our favourite places to stay in Palomino.

 Santa Marta to Palomino by Bus